example42/puppet-architectures/README.md

     Puppetfile    # The configuration file for librarian-puppet and r10k.
                   # It contains the list of modules to install in the modules/ dir

     Vagrantfile   # The Vagrant configuration file.
-Check below for more info on how to customize it.
+Find below info on how to customize it.

     architectures # A directory that contains different sample Puppet architectures